rnlaigner/MarketplaceOnDapr/SellerMS/README.md

+﻿# SellerMS

+## How to run a migration
-﻿dotnet ef migrations add SellerMigration -c SellerDbContext
+dotnet ef migrations add SellerMigration -c SellerDbContext

+## How to setup the environment

+### with metrics
+dapr run --app-port 5006 --app-id seller --app-protocol http --dapr-http-port 3506 --metrics-port 9096 -- dotnet run --project SellerMS.csproj

+### without metrics
-dapr run --app-port 5006 --app-id payment --app-protocol http --dapr-http-port 3506 -- dotnet run --project SellerMS.csproj
+dapr run --app-port 5006 --app-id seller --app-protocol http --dapr-http-port 3506 -- dotnet run --project SellerMS.csproj

+dapr run --app-port 5006 --app-id seller --app-protocol http --dapr-http-port 3506 -- dotnet run --project SellerMS/SellerMS.csproj

+## Discussion

 In a marketplace it is usually the case sellers have a kind of dashboard (usually after login) to get info about their sales.
 For instance, a dashboard presents important information about the operation of a given seller, such as the revenue aggregated